UK Fiance Visa

 Fiance visas are issued for a period of six months and are awarded solely for the purpose of traveling to Britain in order to get married.
 Only after marriage may the applicant apply to stay in the country beyond the six-month period, at which time a two-year UK visa extension may be issued in the shape of a marriage visa.
 After this time, a person can apply for Indefinite Leave to Remain (ILR), often known as a permanent residency in the UK, as long as the marriage continues to stand.

 People who wish to apply for this class of immigration service must be 18 years of age or over, and the partner with the settled status, or who is returning to Britain to live permanently, must be 18 years of age or over.

 To qualify for a UK fiancee visa partners must fulfill the following requirements.

 Plan to marry within a reasonable time (usually six months).

 Plan to live together permanently after they are married.

 Have a place to reside for the applicant and any dependents to live until they are married without help from public funds.

-Only after an applicant’s fiance-prospective marriage visa is changed over to a two-year marriage visa are they able to start working and hold the same rights as their spouse who is present and settled in the United Kingdom.
+Only after an applicant’s fiance-prospective marriage, a visa is changed over to a two-year marriage visa are they able to start working and hold the same rights as their spouse who is present and settled in the United Kingdom.
 However, once a two-year grant of leave has been obtained, applicants will be able to work without the need for a UK work permit and without restrictions upon the type of work undertaken.
-Applicants for a visa for Fiancee immigration should marry within the six months from the date of issue.
+Applicants for a visa for Fiancee immigration should marry within six months from the date of issue.